Nell Gwyn (1926 film): Critical

 The New York Times wrote, "Whatever may be the shortcomings of English motion picture producers.
 If they can put together other pictures as simply and with as much dramatic effect as this story of Nell Gwyn they should have no difficulty obtaining a showing for them anywhere.
 The story moves quickly and surely, with nothing to strain one's credulity, and the acting of Miss Gish and Randie Ayrton, who takes the part of Charles, is excellent.
 So is that of Juliette Compton as Lady Castlemaine.
 The immorality of the period is suggested without being offensive, and for the second time this Summer a good picture has not been spoiled by prudery.
 The titles are unusually good and frequently amusing, that dear old gossip Pepys being resorted to for purposes of verisimilitude."

 Box office

 Wilcox says the film "was a riotous success throughout the world."
 It was sold to the US for £28,000.

 It did so well that British National Films signed Wilcox and Gish to make three more films together, which would be financed by Paramount.

+Censorship

+British National Pictures objected after the Quebec Board of Censors, known for its strictness, banned the showing of Nell Gwyn on the grounds of "nudity."